 Prime Minister Dung ordered government agencies to resolve all 500 outstanding land complaints this year, Nguyen Sinh Hung, the National Assembly chairman, told lawmakers in Hanoi on June 13.
 About 80 percent of all complaints filed to the government are related to land disputes, Hung said.
 The Ministry of Foreign Affairs said in a faxed response to questions that it had “no knowledge” of any abuse of protesters involved in land disputes.

-Many confrontations are over compensation in a market where average asking prices for high-end condominiums in Hanoi more than tripled since 2004, according to data from the Vietnam unit of CBRE Group Inc. (CBG), the world’s biggest commercial property broker.
+Many confrontations are over compensation in a market where average asking prices for high-end condominiums in Hanoi more than tripled since 2004, according to data from the Vietnam unit of CBRE Group Inc. (CBG:US), the world’s biggest commercial property broker.

 Compensation for land clearances was the most pressing issue for Vietnam’s provincial governments, according to a 2010 survey cited by the World Bank, with more than 80 percent of respondents dissatisfied with the way it was calculated.